Healthy Reasons to Cook and Eat in Kansa Utensils

 • One can test the purity of Kansa utensils by examining the sounds they make.
 If hit softly, Kansa should give a rich vibrating sound similar to chimes or temple bells.

-• Do the magnet test!
-A magnet run over a pure bronze utensil won’t stick but rather fall off.
+• A magnet run over a pure bronze utensil won’t stick but rather fall off.

 • Pure brass is corrosion-resistant.
 Therefore, if there are patches of corrosion on Kansa utensils, they are impure because Kansa doesn't rust.

-• Lastly, purchase Kansa utensils from trusted and established retailers or brands that specialize in authentic Kansa products.
+• Lastly, purchasing Kansa utensils benefits the trusted brands and retailers that specialise in authentic Kansa products.

 Where do Kansa utensils come from?